kaorahi/lizgoban/README.md

 * Win-rate bar with scatter plot of (visits, winrate, prior)
 * Trial boards that can be used like tabs in web browsers
 * Keyboard shortcuts, e.g. "3" key for the third variation
-* Watch Leela Zero vs. Leela Zero with different network weights
+* Watch Leela Zero vs. Leela Zero with different network weights (with real-time comparison of their plans)
 * Play against weakened Leela Zero

 ## Usage